 According to the Japanese company, the higher accuracy of the mechanism is ensured courtesy of their Multi-Band 6 Atomic Timekeeping technology.

-The “6” here means that the watch is capable of receiving radio calibration signals from up to six different transmitters strategically placed all over the civilized world.
+The “6” here means that the electronic module inside the G-Shock MT-G is capable of receiving radio calibration signals from up to six different transmitters strategically placed all over the civilized world.

 Two of them are broadcasting from Japan, two from Europe (UK and Germany,) one from the United States and the last one from China.

 Practically speaking, customers living in Africa, Australia Latin America and most ex-Soviet countries that don’t share their borders either with EU or with China are again left behind.
 Damn it.

 Frankly, some may argue that the Multi-Band 6 technology simply tries to remedy the base movement’s inherent inability to keep time, however, the same can be said about tourbillon escapements in mechanical calibers: they are, too, simply a pair of crutches in order make a naturally flawed mechanism to be more reliable.
 In other words, we should probably consider the hands correction system an integral part of the mechanism that, while not making it considerably more expensive, makes it more precise.
 Purists may frown here, but those who don’t want to miss their plane or train while looking extremely cool wearing this oversized beauty will simply make a good investment into a gadget of high quality and good industrial design.